Mte90/Contribute-to-opensource-the-right-way/manuscript/appendix-3.md

 * Lacking confidence on the project/activity
     * You need to understand the reason and create confidence
 * Poor results
-    * Define new objects and understand what was the reasons
+    * Define new objects and understand what was the reason
 * Hints not enough
     * Ask yourself what it's missing and do it